OceanGlidersCommunity/Oxygen_SOP/README.md

 To read the SOP online simply follow the link [here](oxygen.md).

-A PDF version can be found [here](https://github.com/OceanGlidersCommunity/Oxygen_SOP/blob/main/oceangliders_oxygen_sop_v0.pdf) and under [releases](https://github.com/OceanGlidersCommunity/Oxygen_SOP/releases) once we've made one.
+A PDF version (including references and figure captions) can be found [here](https://github.com/OceanGlidersCommunity/Oxygen_SOP/blob/main/oceangliders_oxygen_sop_v0.pdf) and under [releases](https://github.com/OceanGlidersCommunity/Oxygen_SOP/releases) once we've made one.

 ## Community review
 The community review of the OceanGliders Oxygen SOP is open from October 2021 to January 31 2022.